Move to CaymanFree Relocation Checklist

 Beachfront, canal-front and older condo risks

-Waterfront property is a major Cayman draw, but it needs adult due diligence.
+Waterfront property is a major Cayman draw, but it needs disciplined due diligence.
 Ocean, canal, low-lying, and older properties can face more complex insurance, maintenance, corrosion, drainage, seawall, hurricane, and salt-air issues.
+Treat storm comfort as a property-specific question, not an island-wide assumption.

 Property typeAttractionExtra questions